Roy Schoeman: Religious theses

-In the Holocaust he suspects diabolic influence and considers the interpretation that this suffering is expiatively preparing the coming return of Christ (parousia).
+In the Holocaust he suspects diabolic influence and entertains the interpretation that this suffering is expiatory in preparation for the coming return of Christ (parousia).
 He also traces the influence of National Socialist ideas on Arab rulers and warns of the influence of Muslim anti-Semitism.

 Praise and criticism

 Cardinal Raymond Leo Burke praised Schoeman's book, Honey from the Rock:

 Schoeman's statements on the mission to the Jews were also criticized from various sides.
-Though Schoeman's statements are philosemitic, he was also criticized on the Jewish side for his capture of Judaism.
+Though Schoeman's statements are philosemitic, he has also been criticized by Jews for his interpretation of Judaism.